Treatment of Constipation In Older Adults

 There are various reasons why constipation occurs in older adults.

 Potential causes include pelvic floor dysfunction (PFD), slowed digestion, lifestyle, prescription agents such as opioid pain medications, or a combination of factors.
-These factors are outlined below.

 Pelvic floor dysfunction